petereijgermans11/workshop-reactjs-vuejs/workshop-reactjs-vuejs/reactjs-app/README.md

 Create the TeslaNotice.js component.
 All code marked as 'Exersise 2' in the TeslaBattery.js, should be placed in the TeslaNotice.js.
-HINT: See the Header.js component.
+HINT: See also the Header.js component.
 ```

 # Exersise 3